The Monte Ceneri Cima di Dentro transmitter

 Feed point: Base of the tower.

-This antenna was built in 1978 and switched on in 1979, replacing the old Monte Ceneri Pass tower (about 9 km west).
+This antenna was built in 1978 and switched on in 1979, replacing the old Monte Ceneri Pass tower (about 6 km West).
+This antenna was dismantled in July 2016.

 When the transmitter is operating one can clearly hear the modulation by standing near where the internal (short) guy wires ere connected to ground.
 The antenna simulation shows that a very high current is present at this point.